cocos/cocos-docs/en/cocos-service/agc-auth.md

 Developer can get a quick taste of the Auth Service with the sample project.

-- Click on the **Sample** button in the Auth Service service panel, clone or download, and open the project in Cocos Creator.
+- Click on the **Sample** button in the Auth service panel, clone or download, and open the project in Cocos Creator.

 - After enabling the Auth Service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
 Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
 Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).